pezkuwichain/pezkuwi-sdk/templates/solochain/docs/rust-setup.md

 If you want to guarantee that your build works on your computer as you update Rust and other dependencies, you should use a specific Rust nightly version that is known to be compatible with the version of Substrate they are using; this version will vary from project to project and different projects may use different mechanisms to communicate this version to developers.
-For instance, the Polkadot client specifies this information in its [release notes](https://github.com/paritytech/polkadot-sdk/releases).
+For instance, the Pezkuwi client specifies this information in its [release notes](https://github.com/paritytech/polkadot-sdk/releases).

 ```bash